 When I first pulled off Billy decided he would rather not, and attempted to step out of the front of the basket.
 This could have been disastrous, as about 180 pounds of me and my bike riding over his 4 pound body would have been really, really bad.
 Fortunately, the clip attached to his harness saved him.
 I was able to stop and gently scoop him back in.

 After that, Billy settled right down, and within 5 minutes seemed to be enjoying the experience, even though it was a very cold day.
-Within a few weeks, we were doing really fun rides with him.
+Within a few days, we were doing really fun rides with him.

 One of the advantages we discovered about taking Billy along on a bike ride – when we found ourselves on a quiet trail, we could let Billy stretch his legs and enjoy a run!

 Billy was so little and light that he ran and leapt like a lamb.

 We bought this basket 13 years ago, when Billy was a puppy.
 Now he is a senior dog, and he has passed the bike riding baton to a younger dog, Ripley.
 She is our 11-pound Maltese/Shih Tzu, and she was happy to take over the bike basket.